harrycresswell/harry/content/articles/listing-content-in-hugo.md

 Where `.Site` gives you access to the global values in your templates, `.Pages` only returns a collection of regular pages and only first-level section pages under the current list page.

-To make sense of this let’s turn now to list template, what they are and how you can use them.
+To make sense of this let’s turn now to list templates, and talk a bit about what they are and how you can use them.

 ## The list template

-List templates are key part of rendering specific collections or, for the sake of clarity, ”lists” of pages.
+List templates are key part of rendering specific collections of pages.
+For the sake of clarity, let’s call these ”lists” of pages.

 The only `list.html` template you need to render a list of pages in Hugo is kept at `.layouts/_default/list.html`.

-This acts as the default template for all collections, sections, taxonomies and terms, it’s the first list template Hugo will look for when it tries to render lists.
+This acts as the default template for all collections, sections, taxonomies and terms.
+It’s the first list template Hugo will look for when it tries to render lists.

 ```go
 // ./layouts/_default/list.html